-The Landing won a national award
+The Landing Wins a National Award

 The Landing, the children’s bereavement program formerly sponsored by United General Hospital Auxiliary and now part of the United General District, won a prestigious award from the American Hospital Association (AHA).
 The AHA gives only four awards each year to hospitals around the country in recognition for exceptional volunteer service.
 The four categories include Community Service, Fundraising, In-Service Hospital Volunteer, and Community Outreach and/or Collaboration.
 The Landing was awarded the 2013 HAVE (Hospital Awards for Volunteer Excellence) Award for Community Service.
 The award was presented during the AHA Annual Meeting on April 29, 2014 in Washington, DC.